 What are the Types of Atrium Windows?

-There are several popular styles of atrium windows that you can choose from to get the exact appearance that you crave for your home.
+There are several popular styles of atrium windows that you can choose from to get a window replacement and get the exact appearance that you crave for your home.
+You can contact contractors like Bordner Home Improvement to help you with the process.

 - Awning windows are hinged at the top and they have a crank that opens the windows from the bottom to let in some fresh air on fall and spring days.
 You may have solid panes or grids inside of the panes to add beautiful detail to the outside of your home.